Brandeis Center Client Testifies at Congressional Hearing on Anti-Semitism Affecting College Faculty

 Rory Lancman, the Brandeis Center’s Director of Corporate Initiatives and Senior Counsel, has been assisting Professor Golden since shortly after the October 7, 2023, terrorist attacks in Israel, which unleashed a torrent of anti-Semitism across the globe and on American college campuses in particular.

-The discrimination began in earnest when Professor Golden objected to the college’s support for a professor’s planned screening of an offensive and anti-Semitic film, “The Occupation of the American Mind,” just weeks after the October 7th attack.
-Narrated by the notorious anti-Semite Roger Waters, the film’s central thesis is that a cabal of “leaders of major Jewish organizations” have conspired to use their power to control and thus “occupy” the minds of innocent Americans so that they would support Israel.
+The discrimination began in earnest when Professor Golden objected to the college’s support for a professor’s planned screening of the film, “The Occupation of the American Mind,” just weeks after the October 7th attack.
+Narrated by Roger Waters, the film’s central thesis is that a cabal of “leaders of major Jewish organizations” have conspired to use their power to control and thus “occupy” the minds of innocent Americans so that they would support Israel.
 The movie is basically a screen version of The Protocols of the Elders of Zion and serves no academic function.

 Mt.
 San Antonio college did nothing to protect Professor Golden or address the discrimination, harassment, and ostracization she experienced.